Brynlee-Daon-Ko/Tribute-Page/README.md

 ## Description

-This was my first certification project for the Responsive Web Design certificate on freeCodeCamp.
+This was my second certification project for the Responsive Web Design certificate on freeCodeCamp.
 The task was to build a tribute page using HTML and CSS.

 I decided to make a tribute page for Yu Gwan-sun because I'm Korean and she was one of the bravest independence activists in Korea during the Japanese colonial period.
 So, I wanted to honor her by choosing her as the person for whom I create a tribute page.